Spiced Ginger Biscuits – Sugar Free

 Christmas spiced biscuit with sugar free icicng, melted chocolate and gold stars

-For a sparkly Christmas biscuit, I used some sugar-free icing, a little melted dark chocolate and some gold edible stars.
+For sparkly Christmas cookies, use some sugar-free icing, a little melted dark chocolate and some gold edible stars.

 You could also create snowflake patterns with the icing or just dip half the biscuit in dark melted chocolate and then decorate with stars.